 INNER HOSPITALITY: YOU ARE A MULTITUDE

 Our first day is an orientation and grounding in Galway with a group gathering in the morning and a private walking tour with fellow dancing monk and certified Irish tour guide Mary Flynn, followed by an afternoon free to explore the shops, pubs, walk The Prom, or recover from traveling.
-In the late afternoon, we gather together with Claire Davey of American Village Apothecary for some exploration with the herbs native to this region. (lunch and dinner included)
+In the late afternoon, we gather together with Claire Davey of American Village Apothecary for some exploration with the herbs native to this region. (lunch included, dinner on your own)

 Day 3: Thursday, May, 24, 2018

 On our first day out of Galway City we head toward the Burren, a very thin place where heaven and earth draw close together, and where we spend the morning with our guide Tony Kirby at beautiful St. Sourney’s well.
 She was one of the few women Irish saints.
 We will have lunch in the charming village of Kinvara and time for quiet exploration in the afternoon. (lunch and dinner included)